AaltoSciComp/scicomp-docs/scicomp/rcr-scicomp.rst

     :align: center
     :alt: The normative cascade

-    Redrawn from Floridi, 2018, and re-adapted by on the context of ethics, laws, and academic research.
+    Redrawn from Floridi, 2018, and re-adapted in the context of ethics, laws, and academic research.

 Level 1: Foundational ethical principles in research